Adenovirus infection: Epidemiology

 Adenovirus infections occur sporadically throughout the year, and outbreaks can occur particularly in winter and spring.
 Epidemics may spread more quickly in closed populations such as in hospitals, nurseries, long-term care facilities, boarding schools, orphanages and swimming pools.
 Severe disease is rare in people who are usually healthy.
 Around 10% of respiratory infections in children are caused by adenoviruses.
 Most are mild and by the age of 10-years, most children have had at least one adenovirus infection.

 Adenoviruses are the most common viruses causing an inflamed throat.
 75% of conjunctivitis cases are due to adenovirus infection.
 Under two-year olds are particularly susceptible to adenovirus gastroenteritis by types 40 and 41, with type 41 being more common than type 40.
-Some large studies have revealed type 40/41 adenovirus as one of the second most common causes of diarrhoea in children in low and middle income countries; the most common being rotavirus.
+Some large studies have revealed type 40/41 adenovirus as one of the second most common causes of diarrhea in children in low and middle income countries; the most common being rotavirus.
 In 2016, the Global Burden of Disease Study estimated that globally, around 75 million episodes of diarrhea among children under the age of five-years, were attributable to adenovirus infection, with a mortality of near 12%.